 Don’t forget your phone charger and possibly a power bank so you can keep snapping those selfies.
 Whilst you might decide to ask guests to keep photos off of social media for a few hours, you could also come up with a wedding day hashtag so all your wedding photographs can be collated.

 Keep hunger at bay, especially if you have children with you.
 Weddings tend to overrun and even when they don’t you can find yourself waiting for the food to be served.
 Snacks for the kids and maybe a granola bar for yourself should be included on your wedding survival kit.
 Wedding favours might be great to nibble on but they’re unlikely to keep your hunger at bay.
 A few bars or bags of tasty treats are ideal!

 Cash and card

 Whilst there might be a bottle of wine on the table or a welcome cocktail on arrival, you’ll probably end up buying a few drinks at the bar.
 Having some cash in your pocket is usually a good idea when attending a wedding.
-Even soft drinks tend to cost a few quid at events.
+Even soft drinks tend to cost a few quid at events, let alone the price of a cocktail.
 You might need some money for a taxi home or back to whenever you’re staying that night.